-- Local is amazing for human relations and continuation of comunication.
+- Local is important for human relations and further communication.

-- For software geographic location is not significant and might lead to redundancy in development.
+- For software, geographic location is not significant and can lead to redundancies in development.

 Software development relies on human organisations that are both localised in certain urban centers and at a distance historically formalising online ways of organisation, that allows them to keep track of their projects and communities in a decentralised manner very adaple and reliable.
 Those tools allow to form affinity groups over specific software/type of softwares where technological choices are discussed for their pertinence but also for some more obscure reasons that can ressemble a form of attachment to a certain identity, aesthetics or , even what some might call political reasons (most of the time unacknowleged).
 For example adhesion to decentralisation, or technological minimalism has definitive political groundings, most of the time not presented as such.

 Developer’s affinity groups form proximity relations that are not solely depending on their locality and constrining them to a local implementation would be absurd, contrary to the networked quality of the technology.
 However Free Software development most often happens among a network of peers, organized in groups of belonging and identity.
 People are localized and meet in hackerspaces for example, they meet there independently of specific projects, but these social spaces are the occasion to implement relational spaces where technological practices and different needs are thought.